 In all, the Smithsonian National Air and Space Museum has over twenty galleries for exhibits, the Lockheed Martin IMAX(r) Theater, flight simulators, a multi-level shop that is the largest of museums in DC, and a food court.
-The Steven F. Udvar-Hazy Center displays many more treasures, among them the Lockheed SR-71 Blackbird, Boeing B-29 Super fortress Enola Gay and Space Shuttle Enterprise.
-Tickets for the shuttle are under $10 round-trip, and are sold at the IMAX film box office.
+The Steven F. Udvar-Hazy Center displays many more treasures, among them the Lockheed SR-71 Blackbird, and Boeing B-29 Super fortress Enola Gay.
 If you drive to the center, you should be aware that parking is around $15, due to the fact that the center lies on airport property.

 Air and Space Museum

 When you visit DC, don"t forget to leave time to shop!
 The National Air and Space Museum has an enormous, multilevel store full of fun and educational space goodies.
-You can see the original U.S.S.
-Enterprise model from the set of "Star Trek" there.
-Or you can wander through the collector"s items and books, or buy a few postcards for friends.
+Or you can wander through the collector's items and books, or buy a few postcards for friends.
 The upper level offers an expansive book department and a multimedia section.
 Whether you are a first-time DC vacationer or return visitor, there is always something new going on at this wonderful museum, designed to celebrate discovery itself.